Bluetel-Solutions/jira-slack-webhook/README.md

+# Deprecated

+This project has been superceded by the easier-to-use and more flexible chatops-webhook-proxy.
+You can find that repository here: https://github.com/Bluetel-Solutions/chatops-webhook-proxy

+---

 # JIRA to Slack Webhook

 A simple Lambda picoservice for forwarding misc. webhooks from JIRA (e.g. those from Service Desk automation workflows)